 Other Options for Insomnia:

 Many people are loathe to give up their Ambien (zolpidem).
-That’s because if they stop the insomnia comes back with a vengeance.
+That’s because if they stop, the insomnia comes back with a vengeance.
 The only way they can sleep is with zolpidem on board.
+Please share your experience with zolpidem or any other sleeping pill in the comment section below.
+Have you ever had an accident while taking a drug like zolpidem?

 For people who would prefer to avoid such sleeping pills, we offer a number of alternatives in our eGuide to Getting a Good Night’s Sleep.
 This online resource provides information on popular sleep aids and natural approaches to overcoming insomnia.
-It is available at www.PeoplesPharmacy.com in the Guide section.
+It is available at this link.